http://www.saltworkstechnologies.com

 Saltworks takes a completely different approach based on the

-of a reservoir of seawater that is evaporated until its salt
+creation of a reservoir of seawater that is evaporated until its

-concentration rises from 3.5 percent to 18 percent or higher.
+salt concentration rises from 3.5 percent to 18 percent or

-sprayed into a shallow pond exposed to sunlight and dry ambient
+is sprayed into a shallow pond exposed to sunlight and dry

-air, or seawater is kept in a large tower that's exposed to waste
+ambient air, or seawater is kept in a large tower that's exposed

-heat from a neighboring industrial facility.
-The second approach
+to waste heat from a neighboring industrial facility.
+The second

-is used in the commercial-scale plant.
-The concentrated water is
+approach is used in the commercial-scale plant.
+The concentrated

-then pumped at low pressure into the company's desalting unit
+water is then pumped at low pressure into the company's

-along with three separated streams of regular seawater.
-At this
+desalting unit along with three separated streams of regular

-point the most energy-intensive part of the process is already
+seawater.
+At this point the most energy-intensive part of the

 Inside the desalting unit, which in the pilot plant is about the